Forward Modeling of Double Neutron Stars: Insights from Highly-Offset Short Gamma-Ray Bursts: Modeling GRB Progenitors

 \subsection{Kinematic Evolution}

-We kinematically evolve $10^6$ tracer particles (representing DNS systems) in each host galaxy model.
-The time at which tracers are initialized in the host (when the DNS systems are born) is determined by the SFH of the model galaxy.
+We kinematically evolve $10^6$ tracer particles (representing \ac{DNS} systems) in each host galaxy model.
+The time at which tracers are initialized in the host (when the \ac{DNS} systems are born) is determined by the \ac{SFH} of the model galaxy.
 Details of how tracer particles are populated can be found in Appendix~\ref{app:tracers}.

-The orbit of each tracer is integrated in the time-dependent galactic potential $\Phi(t)$ using \texttt{galpy}~\citep{galpy} until the physical time that the GRB occurred.
-Our final results are all marginalized over random lines-of-sight.
+The orbit of each tracer is integrated in the time-dependent galactic potential $\Phi(t)$ using \texttt{galpy}~\citep{galpy} until the physical time that the \ac{GRB} occurred.
+Our final results are all marginalized over random lines of sight.
 The kinematic evolution of a tracer particle whose final projected offset matches $R_\mathrm{off}^{0}$ for GRB~070809 is shown in Figure~\ref{fig:kinematic}.

-This procedure results in a distribution of tracer particle offsets as a function of time for each GRB host galaxy.
-However, the method described so far is agnostic to the typical inspiral times and systemic velocities that result from an astrophysical population of DNS progenitors.
-To properly describe the radial offset distribution of sGRBs, we convolve the systemic velocities and evolution times of our tracer particles with those anticipated for an astrophysical DNS population, which we describe in the following sections.
+This procedure results in a distribution of tracer particle offsets as a function of time for each \ac{GRB} host galaxy.
+However, the method described so far is agnostic to the typical inspiral times and systemic velocities that result from an astrophysical population of \ac{DNS} progenitors.
+To properly describe the radial offset distribution of short \acp{GRB}, we convolve the systemic velocities and evolution times of our tracer particles with those anticipated for an astrophysical \ac{DNS} population, which we describe in the following sections.
 This methodology allows one to easily modify the input population models, which come with their own inherent uncertainties.